 This brings us back to the now dressed-to-impress FDIC, which is proposing a process for nonbanks themselves to apply for a primary purpose exception.
 If a payments or fintech company is granted an exception, every bank that accepts deposits from that company will know that the deposits are not brokered deposits, provided the deposits meet the terms in the FDIC's approval of the exception.
 Note that a company with multiple business lines would need a separate exception for each one.

 Banks that work with payments companies should be particularly pleased.
 The proposed rule explicitly identifies a new category of deposits that the FDIC deems to meet the primary purpose exception: deposit placements that enable transactions.
 Under the proposal, if a company places 100 percent of its customer funds into transaction accounts at a bank (and the bank does not pay fees, interest, or other remuneration for that deposit), that company would meet the primary purpose exception and, therefore, would not be a deposit broker.
 This means that banks providing payment settlement accounts likely could stop treating funds in those accounts as brokered deposits without needing FDIC approval—making things easier for a wide range of payments and fintech companies.

 There is much in the FDIC's proposal for fintech and payments companies to find attractive.
 Before swiping right, however, they should take the time to evaluate the details of the proposed application process.
 The FDIC is taking public comments on its proposal through the end of February.
-Fintech and payments companies that want to help refine the proposal or have any questions should contact Laura Biddle, Andrew Bigart, or Matthew Bornfreund.
+Fintech and payments companies that want to help refine the proposal or have any questions should contact Andrew Bigart.